-At the April 13, 2015 meeting the Workgroup reviewed and evaluated a suite of proposed options to address key topics and associated issues and sub-issues.
-Specific actions included: acceptability ranking the initial list of options for evaluation for code printing and publication, errata, and the Code amendment process.
-The overarching key topics for Workgroup evaluation are as follows: code printing and publication, errata, the Code amendment process, Florida specific amendments, statutory timeline requirements, adoption of standards and codes by reference, and Commission participation with the ICC code development process.
-The meeting participants agreed to send Jeff Blair any additional options by a date to be specified.
+At the June 18, 2015 meeting the Workgroup reviewed and evaluated a suite of proposed options to address key topics and associated issues and sub-issues.
+Specific key topics evaluated were as follows: acceptability ranking the initial list of options for evaluation for Florida specific amendments, and statutory timeline requirements including Code adoption requirements, Florida Fire Prevention Code and National Electrical Code (code printing and publication, errata, and the Code amendment process were ranked at the April 13, 2015 meeting).
+The seven overarching key topics for Workgroup evaluation are as follows: code printing and publication, errata, the Code amendment process, Florida specific amendments, statutory timeline requirements, adoption of standards and codes by reference, and Commission participation with the ICC code development process.
+The meeting participants agreed to send any additional options they would like evaluated to Jeff Blair by a date to be specified in advance of the next meeting.